-Workbooks support three element types: control elements (e.g. filters), UI elements (e.g. buttons and images), and data elements.
+Workbooks support three element types: control elements (filters), UI elements such as buttons and images, and data elements.
 Data elements are elements built directly from a data source.
-They include grouping tables, pivot tables and visualizations.
+They include tables, pivot tables, and visualizations.

 While each element type has its own style of data display, the underlying data itself is always column-based.

 - To create a data element, you must have Can Edit access to the individual workbook, and be in Edit mode.

 - You can also see the elements in View and Explore modes; see Workbook modes.

 Each workbook can contain multiple elements sourced from a variety of data sources.
 You can pull in new data sources at any time and are not restricted to a single source per workbook or workbook page.
 An element's data can be sourced from cloud data warehouse (CDW) tables, Sigma datasets, uploaded CSVs, written SQL, or other workbook data elements.

 Please note: Uploading CSVs and writing custom SQL are features only available to organization Admins and Creators; see account types.